 So let’s talk about Bleeding Crepe Paper Art…

-A Water Spray Bottle or Jar & Paintbrush
+- A Water Spray Bottle or a Jar of Water & Paintbrush

 Layer the crepe paper onto the watercolour paper.

 Step 3: Spray the crepe paper until its soaking wet and the colour begin to run.

 Step 4: Gently flatten the crepe paper onto the watercolour paper with a rolling-pin in a slow and even motion to avoid lifting the crepe paper prematurely.

 Leave the crepe paper to settle for 5-15min.